 Food Hygiene Training

 Everyone involved in a food business must be trained in food safety matters relevant to their role.
-Hart District Council is a registered food hygiene training provider with The Chartered Institute of Environmental Health and we will be running courses throughout 2020 at the Council Offices, Fleet (subject to the current Coronavirus situation):
+Hart District Council is a registered food hygiene training provider with The Chartered Institute of Environmental Health, and we are hoping to run courses throughout 2020 at the Council Offices, Fleet (subject to the current Coronavirus situation):